Stocks opened lower on Friday after China said it will slap new tariffs on U.S. goods.US Marketsread more

 "If left uncured, the net effect is usually a decline in productivity that tends to hurt growth over longer periods," the bank said.

 "Commodity exporters face a difficult transition, some a recession, and even after that, a few could lapse back into mediocre growth and low productivity," it said.

 But it added, "commodity price falls of this magnitude can completely change the structure of commodity-exporting economies, while no such dramatic transformation occurs among commodity importers."

-Resources prices have taken a beating nearly across the board. are down more than 60 percent from their mid-2014 peaks, while copper last week touched its lowest levels since mid-2009.
+Resources prices have taken a beating nearly across the board. are down more than 60 percent from their mid-2014 peaks, while last week touched its lowest levels since mid-2009.
 Ramped up production has caused supply gluts of many commodities, while many agricultural products are seeing larger-than-expected harvests.